JohnTocher/advent-of-code-2023/Puzzle_05/puzzle_05_notes.md

 ## Part 2
 [my solution](puzzle_05-part_2_jmt.py)

 Not completed yet.
-Expanding the new seed lisst info would be the brute force solution, but it looks like that will result in ridiculously long lists.
+Expanding the new seed lisst info would be the obvious brute force solution, but it looks like that will result in ridiculously long lists.
 That may not matter, I haven't actually tried it yet.

 ## Gotchas